antfu/windicss-runtime-dom/README.md

 This is an **Expiremental** project what ships the Windi CSS compiler to the client side.
 It utilizes [`MutationObserver`](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to watch the changes for the entire dom, and injects the style to the `<head>`.
 This might have certain impact the the client side performance, please consider using build tools instead of this if the production performance is something you need to consider.
 That said, it still works great and out-of-box for the senerios that you want to focus more on content and styling without complex setups.

-And for a faster/lighter CSS-in-JS solution, you may want to check out [twind](https://github.com/tw-in-js/twind).
+And for a faster/lighter solution, you may want to check out [twind/shim](https://twind.dev/docs/handbook/getting-started/using-the-shim.html).

 ## Sponsors